-- b.
+- a.
+Given NEON's long-term monitoring efforts, unknowns of herbaceous species should be collected from outside the 20 m x 20 m plot, or off plots to minimize impacts if permits allow.
+Finding the same unknown species can sometimes take considerable time. - b.
 Collect representative parts of the entire individual, including the roots, flowers (if possible), and vegetative growth of grasses and forbs.
 A piece of a branch is usually sufficient for trees and shrubs.
 If reproductive parts cannot be found, technicians can keep an eye open for an individual in flower for the rest of the sampling effort, but are not expected to return to a particular plot for the exclusive purpose of finding the individual in flower at a later date. - c.
 Place unknown specimens in sealable plastic bags.
 A cooler with an ice pack may also be used (optional) to prevent wilting of specimens, and may be particularly useful on hot days and/or when there is little shade available.
 Label plant with the unique (to the technician) morphospeciesID, measuredBy (botanist), date, GPS coordinates, elevation, and plot number (where species was initially found, if appropriate and if possible). - d.
 If collection is not possible, take photograph(s) of the individual (including flowers and other parts crucial to identification).
 If working with datasheets, record photographic information in the morphospeciesIDRemarks field.
 Once downloaded, the photograph should be labeled with morphospeciesID, plotID, and date as follows: alternatePappusHerb_CPER_001_20130812. - e.
 At the end of the field day, place plastic bags in a refrigerator until they are identified and/or placed in a plant press and dried for identification at a later date.
 It is imperative that the label information remain associated with the specimen.
-Ideally, specimens should not be left in the refrigerator for more than two five days.
+Ideally, specimens should not be left in the refrigerator for more than two days and no more than five days.
 Identification often requires a variety of dichotomous keys, a dissecting microscope, a dissecting kit, and a herbarium with voucher specimens for verification. - f.
 If the unknown is to be sent to an external facility for identification, follow guidelines for drying and pressing the specimen (RD[12]).